choulab/lab-website/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Where we are"
-  content = "Our lab is located in the heart of Toronto, within walking distance of University Health Network and the MaRS innovation centre" align = "left"
+  content = "Our lab is located at the University of Toronto, in the heart of downtown Toronto, within walking distance of the University Hospital Network and the MaRS innovation centre" align = "left"

   #overlay_color = "#555"  # An HTML color value.